ics-software-engineering/play-example-mysql/README.md

 tables are managed for you automatically, while CloudBees is the opposite: it will create the database for you automatically but requires you to manually manage the tables.

-**Create an alternative application.conf file to be used by CloudBees.**
+**Disable database evolutions.**

-CloudBees needs you to disable evolutions, even though you will want them enabled for local development.
-The easiest way to do that is to create an alternative configuration file for use by CloudBees.
+CloudBees needs you to disable evolutions on your application, even though you will want them enabled for local development.
+An easy way to achieve both is to create an alternative configuration file for use by CloudBees.
 I do this by creating [application.cloudbees.conf](https://github.com/ics-software-engineering/play-example-mysql/blob/master/conf/application.cloudbees.conf) in the same directory as the application.conf file.
 It is very simple: